ahmedzain3012/Oracle-FNDLOAD-Guide/README.md

 <br>

 ## FNDLOAD Architecture
-FNDLOAD is not just a migration utility but a well-engineered Oracle EBS tool that manages configuration deployments effectively and reliably through structured flat files.
+FNDLOAD is a migration utility and a well-engineered Oracle EBS tool that manages configuration deployments effectively and reliably through structured flat files.

 ### How FNDLOAD Works?
 Here’s how it works behind the scenes: